End-to-End Multibranch Pipeline Project Creation

 This means you could access your docker container (through a separate

-terminal/command prompt window) with a docker exec
+terminal/command prompt window) with a docker exec command like:

 docker exec -it jenkins-blueocean bash